Globski/quiz-topic/quiz-ide/quiz-vscode/multiple_choice_questions.md

 **Answer:** It sets that folder as the root for your project and terminal, enabling file creation and Git operations within that context.

 ---

+# Question: What shortcut in Visual Studio Code can quickly generate a basic HTML document?

+**Answer:** Typing an exclamation mark (`!`) and pressing `Enter` generates a basic HTML boilerplate.

+---